Customer complaints

 Stage 1: Investigation

 When we receive your formal complaint, we will ask the department to investigate your complaint.
-We aim to provide a full response within ten working days, or 20 if your complaint relates to social care or services for children and young people with special needs and disabilities.
+We aim to provide a full response within ten working days, or 20 if your complaint relates to social care or services for children and young people with special educational needs and disabilities.

 Stage 2: Appeal